top of page

 Azure route server

 The following diagram illustrates how Azure Route Server works with an SDWAN NVA and a security NVA in a virtual network.
 Once you’ve established the BGP peering, Azure Route Server will receive an on-premises route (10.250.0.0/16) from the SDWAN appliance and a default route (0.0.0.0/0) from the firewall.
 These routes are then automatically configured on the VMs in the virtual network.
-As a result, all traffic destined to the on-premises network will be sent to the SDWAN appliance.
+As a result, all traffic destined for the on-premises network will be sent to the SDWAN appliance.
 While all Internet-bound traffic will be sent to the firewall.
-In the opposite direction, Azure Route Server will send the virtual network address (10.1.0.0/16) to both NVAs.
+The Azure Route Server will send the virtual network address (10.1.0.0/16) to both NVAs in the opposite direction.
 The SDWAN appliance can propagate it further to the on-premises network.

 How azure route server works